About Aerospace Engineering & Engineering Mechanics

-As interim director of the Department of Aerospace Engineering and Engineering Mechanics, I would like to welcome you to our website.
+As interim director of the Department of Aerospace Engineering and Engineering Mechanics, I would like to welcome you to explore our programs.

 Established in 1929, our program boasts a talented and diverse community of students, academics, and researchers.
 Members of the aerospace department are united by a commitment to intellectual vitality and excellence.
 We engage together in the discovery of knowledge in the classroom, through groundbreaking research, and through partnerships with industry.

 Our students are part of an exceptionally dynamic group with a record of high achievement that reaches far beyond the walls of the classroom.
 Like aerospace student, Javier Viaña Pérez.
 Javier is using genetic fuzzy systems to provide clarity into artificial intelligence.
 He has racked up a long list of accomplishments, including creating a high-resolution camera for microsatellites that is currently in use on the International Space Station.
 His doctoral research in artificial intelligence is on track to make a radical shift in how we think about AI.

 Through co-operative education, our students have great opportunities to extend classroom studies by working with industry on real-world problems.
 Our education efforts are providing high quality engineers that can go directly to business – by the time our students graduate, they hold a distinct advantage over others as they have already worked five semesters implementing practical applications.

 Because the department is part of a large research university, we offer many interdisciplinary education and research opportunities for our undergraduates.
 And, according to U.S. News & World Report, the University of Cincinnati is in the Top Tier of the country's "Best National Universities" with the aerospace engineering program ranking in the top 50 in the nation.